caspii/casparwre.de/_posts/2022-09-23-webapp-python-deployment.md

 > Databases can often be a challenge with this technique, particularly when you need to change the schema to support a new version of the software.
 The trick is to separate the deployment of schema changes from application upgrades.
 So first apply a database refactoring to change the schema to support both the new and old version of the application, deploy that, check everything is working fine so you have a rollback point, then deploy the new version of the application.
 (And when the upgrade has bedded down remove the database support for the old version.)"

-I've been using this method so far, and it's worked fine.
+I've been using this method so far.
 In fact, I have never done an automated schema migration of my database.
 It's worked great so far, so why do it differently?

 ## That's all